shduke/Auto-grader-LMS-plugin/README.md

 both in the `.gitignore` file and so they won't be checked into any repo.

-For advanced configuation, you need to retrieve a copy of `config-dist.php` from the
+For advanced configuration, you need to retrieve a copy of `config-dist.php` from the
 [Tsugi repository](https://github.com/csev/tsugi)
 or a copy of `config.php`